 Special postmark of 1939 "first flight" from Pleasant Hill

-Robert Yoak, now 72, remembers the planes coming over White Pine Road.
+Robert Yoak remembered the planes coming over White Pine Road.
 "If the pilot failed to hook the bag, they'd make another pass.
 Every now and then they'd lose the hook.
 I found a hook in my field several years ago."

 The pick-up site was later moved to an area now located in the Calhoun County Park.

 The single-engine "Stinson Reliants" were operated by daring pilots working for All-American Aviation from Pittsburgh.
 The planes never touched down at the pick-up sites.
 Several of the airmen were killed over the years.